enginebai/Algorithms/topics/dynamic-programming.md

 * **Space Complexity**: `O(m * n)` for dp 2D table.

 ## Tips for [Problem Solving](../problems/problems-solutions.md#dynamic-programming)
-* Most dynamic programming questions can be boiled down to a few categories.
-It's important to recognize the category because it allows us to FRAME a new question into something we already know. ([Source](https://leetcode.com/problems/target-sum/discuss/455024/DP-IS-EASY!-5-Steps-to-Think-Through-DP-Questions))
-* For some problems, we have to return the max among DP table, not just `dp[0]` or `dp[n]` .

 ### When to use DP?
 The problem meets the both two characteristics: